mistadikay/doob/README.md

 ```

 ### Using objects in paths
-We can use objects as parts of data dependencies paths like this:
+As we mentioned above, we can use objects as parts of data dependencies paths:

 ```js
 @DataWatcher(props => ({